MHMD1001/New-York-Yellow-Taxi-Data-ETL-Pipeline/README.md

 ## Usage
 ### Setting Up Environment
-Ensure you have Docker and Docker Compose installed.
+1. Ensure you have Docker and Docker Compose installed.

-Create a service account on the Google Cloud Console with the following roles:
+2.Create a service account on the Google Cloud Console with the following roles:
+  a.
 Storage Object Creator and Storage Object Viewer for Google Cloud Storage.
+  b.
 BigQuery Data Editor for managing datasets and tables in BigQuery.
+  c.
 Generate a JSON key file for the service account and save it securely.

 ### Update the .env file: